maddison-wells/DCCGame/README.md

 The goal of today was to clean up my code by creating classes for **Carl**,**Donut**, etc. However, I am now having trouble compiling them.
 I added my new header file to my `Makefile` but that didn't fix the issue.
 I also added a constructor but that is now also causing issue.
 Frustrated, I knew as soon as I started moving code, I would run into an issue.

 Okay, so note to self, check youtube comments.
 I think a general practise I should implement is setting a time limit to trying to figure something out myself, then after x mins, look for it in the comments/use AI.
+I also didn't check the documentation, which should have been my first stop.

 Explanation of what I was struggling with: